ContextVM/ts-sdk/docs/ctxvm-draft-spec.md

    - When the client explicitly sends a cancellation request
    - When the connection times out due to network issues

-4. **Message Correlation**: All responses and notifications MUST include appropriate `e` tags to correlate with the original request, ensuring proper message routing in the decentralized environment.
+4. **Message Correlation**: All responses and notifications MUST include appropriate `e`, and `p` tags to correlate with the original request, ensuring proper message routing in the decentralized environment.